bakpakin/Fennel/reference.md

 familiarize yourself with Lua's standard library functions.
 Thankfully it's much smaller than almost any other language.

-Fennel source code should be UTF-8-encoded text.
+Fennel source code should be UTF-8-encoded text, although currently only ASCII forms of whitespace and numerals are supported.

 ## Functions